nbr0wn/rustytracker/README.md

 - Take the center of each contour as a point in a connected list of glpyh line segments
 - Stop detecting points when a frame is detected with no contours or when the last n contours detected are within some small bounds (object not moving)
 - Determine scale factor to fit points into sample image size
-- Draw connected points as lines into blank sample image
+- Draw connected points as lines into blank sample image with intensity dropping from start to end
 - Submit sample image to KNearest algorithm for comparison
 - Call shell script on successful detection